Welcome!

 COLLEGE

-Professors are not required to modify curriculum design or alter assignment deadlines.
+Professors are not required to modify curriculum.

 STUDY RESPONSIBILITIES